alan-turing-institute/alexa-room-finder/README.md

 # Further Docs

-[alexa-sdk](./docs/alexa-sdk.md) details how the alexa-sdk module works under the hood, at version 1.08.
+[alexa-sdk](./docs/alexa-sdk.md) details how the alexa-sdk package works under the hood, at version 1.08.
 It covers pretty much everything, and goes into code-level detail.
 The level of detail means it will likely be useless after a few updates to the SDK, but I felt this was necessary.
 The reason is that the SDK is unintuitive, and has some pretty major issues that they don't plan to fix yet.
 If I go into code-level detail, I can detail the exact issues, where they occur, and how to fix them.
 This means you can choose to fix these issues if you need to.

 [azure-ad-authentication](./docs/azure-ad-authentication.md) is an Azure how-to for Active Directory Authentication.
 It is intended for general use, not just for this Alexa Skill.